-“I get to be the unfiltered positive me [as Spike],” Birdsell said.
+“I get to be the unfiltered positive me ,” Birdsell said.
 “I am blessed with a mask, but Spike also has a lot of my own personality.”

 In addition to teaching and performing at the Express games as Spike, Birdsell is also in the process of completing his last semester of doctoral coursework in Organizational Communication from the University of Texas.
 He also teaches courses and tutors student athletes at the University of Texas.